webber900114/webber900114.github.io/_pages/about.md

 Before coming to Oxford, I completed my master’s degree in physics at ETH Zurich under the supervision of Prof. Lucio Mayer.
 I earned my bachelor’s degree in astronomy at Peking University, where I explored many fields in astrophysics, including theoretical astrophysics, observations, and data science.

 I am from Taiwan, and my Mandarin name is 高瑋伯.
 Please also feel free to call me Webber.
 Beyond astrophysics, I have a passion for food, music, baseball, and a wide variety of sports.
-Welcome to contact me through my email: wei-bo.kao@sjc.ox.ac.uk
+Welcome to contact me through my email: wei-bo.kao@physics.ox.ac.uk